cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 favoriteFruite = true // Error: Type 'boolean' is not assignable to type 'string'.
 ```

-In functions, TypeScript compiler can help you by inferring the return value, but specifying it always makes it less prone to errors.
+In functions, the TypeScript compiler can help you by inferring the return value but specifying it always makes it less prone to errors.

 ```typescript
 // In multiplier1 function, the return type is implicitly set to number.